bjorns/aem-cmd/README.md

 this purpose it is possible to encrypt the configuration file and use a separate passphrase on invocation.

+#### Set master passphrase
+To start set a master password.
+The master will be stored in the system keychain using the python [keyring](https://pypi.python.org/pypi/keyring#using-keyring-on-headless-linux-systems) library.

+    $ acmd config set-master
+    Set master passphrase:

 #### Invocation
 The following command will ask for a passphrase which can then be used on acmd invocation.

     $ acmd config encrypt qa-server
-    Set passphrase:

 By default the tool encrypts the local ~/.acmd.rc file.
 A parameter is available to encrypt the password for a specific file.

     $ acmd config encrypt --file=/home/jennie/.acmd.rc qa-server
-    Set passphrase:

-Once this is done you will be asked for your passphrase for each invocation against the server.

-    $ acmd ls /content/dam
-    Passphrase:
-    project
-    stuff
-    other

 If you look in your rcfile after this you will notice the password section has changed.